Helena Ricketts is a freelance writer currently living in Indiana who loves writing about cooking.

 Close Up of the Wok Handle

-The handle is important on any wok because it is where you hold onto it at.
+The handle is important on any wok because it is where you hold onto it.
 If the handle isn't secure and sturdy, you will definitely have a hard time during cooking.

 This particular handle is made of a hard plastic and has a ring on the end so you can easily hang the wok on a pot hanger or anyplace else that you feel you need to.
 The ring is very secure inside the handle with no chance of it coming out with regular, every day use.
 And the handle is riveted into the body of the wok.
 It is securely attached so it will never come lose.

-It is also heat resistant and stays cool while you're cooking process.
+It is also heat resistant and stays cool while you're cooking.

 The bottom of a wok takes a beating, so the construction and design are very important.
 This wok's construction and design are excellent.
 The way the sides taper up from the flat bottom makes this a very nicely designed piece of cookware.
 As you can see in the photo, I have used this wok quite a bit, and I do shake it around almost every time I do use it.
 The flat bottom is important for a few different reasons: